 - Generic greetings and signature.
 Both a generic greeting—such as “Dear Valued Customer” or “Sir/Ma’am”—and a lack of contact information in the signature block are strong indicators of a phishing email.
 A trusted organization will normally address you by name and provide their contact information.

 - Be suspicious of unsolicited email messages, text messages, phone calls, or instant messages from individuals asking about personal or employee information.
 If an unknown individual claims to be from a legitimate organization, try to verify his or her identity directly with the company.

 - Do not provide personal information or information about your organization, unless you are certain of a person’s authority to have the information.

 - Do not reveal personal or financial information in email or text messages or instant messages, and do not respond to solicitations for this information.
 This includes following links sent in email or text messages.

 - Pay attention to the Uniform Resource Locator (URL) of a website.
-If it look's suspicious and / or does not have HTTPS do not send sensitive information over the internet.
+If it looks suspicious and/or does not have HTTPS do not send sensitive information over the internet.

 - If you are unsure whether an email pr text message request is legitimate, try to verify it by contacting the company directly.
-Do not use contact information provided on a website connected to the request; instead, check previous statements for contact information.
+Do not use the contact information provided on a website connected to the request; instead, check previous statements for contact information.

 - Take advantage of any anti-phishing features offered by your email client and web browser.

-- Install and maintain anti-virus software, malware software, firewalls, and email filters to reduce some the phishing traffic.
+- Install and maintain anti-virus software, malware software, firewalls, and email filters to reduce some of the phishing traffic.